 What it does contain is a 3-axis accelerometer and a vibration motor.
 This means Alta is able to track steps, distance, calories burned and active minutes.
 It is also equipped with reminders to move, nudging you to stay active throughout the day, while providing visual feedback on your progress and keeping you connected with smart notifications.
-Detailed information on workouts and activity progress can be found in the Fitbit app.

 Essentially, with Alta Fitbit is styling up what it already offers.
 There is no ground-breaking new technology on board.
 But if you’re looking for a stylish fitness tracker that does the essentials from a recognised brand, this could be the device for you.
-Think of the Alta as a much better looking, revamped cousin of the Flex, but with a screen.

 First released: September 2016